sulfo/xml-sitemap-feed/readme.txt

 == Upgrade Notice ==

-= 4.1.2 =
+= 4.1.3 =
 New: Split posts by year to improve generate speed and priority settings.
 Many new options.
 Ping search engines.
-Bugfix: priority higher than 100% in some cases.
+Bugfix: Polylang language code in pretty permalinks issue.

 == Changelog ==

-= 4.1.2 =
+= 4.1.3 =
+* BUGFIX: issue with Polylang language code in pretty permalinks setting
 * BUGFIX: unselected post types in sitemap
 * BUGFIX: 1+ Priority for sticky posts with comments
 * Dutch and French translations updated